Gap buffer

 A gap buffer in computer science is a dynamic array that allows efficient insertion and deletion operations clustered near the same location.
 Gap buffers are especially common in text editors, where most changes to the text occur at or near the current location of the cursor.
 The text is stored in a large buffer in two contiguous segments, with a gap between them for inserting new text.
 Moving the cursor involves copying text from one side of the gap to the other (sometimes copying is delayed until the next operation that changes the text).
 Insertion adds new text at the end of the first segment; deletion deletes it.

 Text in a gap buffer is represented as two strings, which take very little extra space and which can be searched and displayed very quickly, compared to more sophisticated data structures such as linked lists.
 However, operations at different locations in the text and ones that fill the gap (requiring a new gap to be created) may require copying most of the text, which is especially inefficient for large files.
 The use of gap buffers is based on the assumption that such recopying occurs rarely enough that its cost can be amortized over the more common cheap operations.
 This makes the gap buffer a simpler alternative to the rope for use in text editors such as Emacs.

 Example

 Below are some examples of operations with buffer gaps.
 The gap is represented by the empty space between the square brackets.
 This representation is a bit misleading: in a typical implementation, the endpoints of the gap are tracked using pointers or array indices, and the contents of the gap are ignored; this allows, for example, deletions to be done by adjusting a pointer without changing the text in the buffer.
-It is a common programming practice to use a semi-open interval for the gap pointers, i.e. the start-of-gap points to the invalid character following the last character in the first buffer, and the end-of-gap points to the first valid character in the second buffer (or equivalently, the pointers are considered to point "between" characters).